How to Calculate Your Net Worth

 It's fairly easy to find out the net worth of some of the world's wealthiest celebrities (whether that information is accurate is another matter altogether), but how much do you know about your own net worth?
 And why would you even need to know that?

-Basically, your net worth is all of your assets minus all of your liabilities.
+Net worth can be calculated by subtracting all of a person's debts and liabilities from their total assets.
 It's the combined value of all your stuff with all the money you owe others subtracted out.

 And yes, it can be a negative number (which isn't the worst thing in the world, and not necessarily a reason to panic).